patrykchodur/inzynierka_template/README.md

 ## Writing a dissector

-The `template.c`, `template_bare.c` and `CMakeLists.txt` files are provided to help writing own dissectors.
-The dissector written in `template.c` is used to discuss the structure, and the content, of a Wireshark dissector plugin.
+The `packet-template.c`, `packet-template-bare.c` and `CMakeLists.txt` files are provided
+to help writing own dissectors.
+The dissector written in `packet-template.c` is used to discuss the structure, and the content, of a Wireshark dissector plugin.

 To write a new plugin, a programmer must write at least two files:
 - [CMakeLists.txt](#cmakeliststxt-file)